 Let’s face it, once you outsource the function of something, it is a very small step to try and outsource the responsibility for it too.
 And finally, if you got away with that, an attempt at shirking the accountability is never far behind.
 This is where both organisations asking for help, and v-CISOs alike, make their biggest mistake.

-The v-CISO should never be a long-term proposition, which is why I call my service an ‘Interim Security Chief’.
+The v-CISO should never be a long-term proposition, which is why I call my service an ‘Interim Security Lead’.
 While this may seem like semantics, it’s the difference between doing the work for you, and enabling you to do it for yourselves.

 First and foremost, a v-CISO should be a teacher and a mentor, not [necessarily] a ‘doer’.
 Yes, they can design big-picture processes, from secure architecture to governance charters, but they had better not be expected to own them.
 A good v-CISO is nothing more than an consultant at the senior management level, and any deliverables must be sustainable long after they have moved on.